Chart Color Schemes

 Hilbert was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Hilbert's population showed high cultural diversity, with 26.0% speaking a language other than English at home and 36.2% born overseas.
-Christianity was the predominant religion in Hilbert, comprising 43.8%.
-Hinduism, however, was overrepresented compared to Greater Perth (4.6% vs 5.0%).
+Hilbert has a higher level of cultural diversity compared to most local markets, with 26.0% of its population speaking a language other than English at home and 36.2% born overseas.
+Christianity is the predominant religion in Hilbert, comprising 43.8% of the population.
+However, Hinduism is notably overrepresented, making up 4.6% of the population compared to 5.0% across Greater Perth.

 Frequently Asked Questions - Diversity